mudgen/diamond-3/README.md

-# Diamond Standard Simple Diamond Reference Implementation
+# Diamond Standard Reference Implementation

 This is a simple reference implementation for [EIP-2535 Diamond Standard](https://github.com/ethereum/EIPs/issues/2535).

-The diamond implementation with a gas-optimized `diamondCut` function for adding/replacing/removing functions has been moved here: https://github.com/mudgen/gas-optimized-diamond-1

-This simple implementation has been written to be easy to read and easy to understand.

-Even though this implementation was written to be simple and easy to understand it turns out that, that results in the four standard loupe functions are gas optimized and can be called in on-chain transactions.
+To learn about other reference implementations go here: https://github.com/mudgen/diamond

+The standard loupe functions have been gas-optimized in this implementation and can be called in on-chain transactions.
+However keep in mind that a diamond can have any number of functions and facets so it is still possible to get out-of-gas errors when calling loupe functions.
+Except for the `facetAddress` loupe function which has a fixed gas cost.

 The `contracts/Diamond.sol` file shows an example of implementing a diamond.